docPoacher/hello-world/japanese/list of google albums.md

 [April 29th Hiroshima Memorial](https://photos.app.goo.gl/zcf628aeaK1zXp9s6)
 Hiroshima memorial including Peace Park and the museum.
 Very many things that are learned and to think about.

+April 30th, More coming soon.
+Will have Emily's pictures up soon